crypto-coding-club/crypto-coding-club.github.io/README.md

 ### Is this a place to talk about investment and trading so I can make lots of money?

-Not really, there are plenty of other places to do that and this club is all about practicing programming in the context of crypto and blockchains.
+No, there are plenty of other places to do that and this club is all about practicing programming in the context of crypto and blockchains.

 ### What does it cost?